 Dry, brittle nails are also a sign of hypothyroidism.
 With low thyroid function, circulation to the extremities is impaired, which means that the nutrients in the blood may not get all the way to the fingernails.
 The nail bed can also become very pale because of poor circulation.

 The parathyroid glands, located in the neck near the thyroid gland, regulate calcium and vitamin D. If the glands are not producing enough parathyroid hormone, brittle nails may result.
 Calcium and vitamin D must be supplemented to restore nail health.

 Those little white spots that appear on your fingernails may originate from stress.
 The white spot indicates a drop in zinc caused by a stressful event.
 Since a fingernail takes about six months to grow, you can even estimate the time of the stressful incident.
 Dr. Carl Pfeiffer noted that about 30% of schizophrenia patients had these spots.
 He then treated them with zinc and B6 (because B6 will be ineffective without enough zinc) and had very favorable responses.

 Hormones certainly play a role in maintaining healthy nails, and the tidbits mentioned here just scratch the surface of what can be gleaned from looking closely at your fingernails.
 The shape, colorings, pitting, lines, thickness and splitting can all be clues to the state of your body’s health.
 If you have concerns about your fingernails, be sure to discuss them with your healthcare practitioner.
 Fungal infections and psoriasis can be a direct cause of a diseased nail.

-- Natural Medicine, Optimal Wellness: The Patient’s Guide to Health and Healing by Jonathan V. Wright, MD and Alan R. Gaby, MD; Square One Publishers; Garden City Park, NY; 2006.
+- Wright JV, Gaby AR.
+Natural Medicine, Optimal Wellness: The Patient’s Guide to Health and Healing.
+Square One Publishers; Garden City Park, NY; 2006.